Indicia-Team/support_files/Elasticsearch/document-structure.md

 `metadata.sensitivity_precision`|number|For records that are sensitive, indicates the size of the grid square to blur to.|`occurrences.sensitivity_precision`
-`metadata.survey.id`|number|ID of the Indicia survey dataset on the warehouse.|`surveys.id` `metadata.survey.title`|string|Title of the Indicia survey dataset on the warehouse.|`surveys.title` `metadata.updated_by_id`|number|ID of the user who last updated the record.|`occurrences.updated_by_id` `metadata.updated_on`|date|Date and time the record was last updated.|`occurrences.updated_on` `metadata.website.id`|number|ID of the Indicia website registration on the warehouse.|`websites.id`
+`metadata.survey.id`|number|ID of the Indicia survey dataset on the warehouse.|`surveys.id` `metadata.survey.title`|string|Title of the Indicia survey dataset on the warehouse.|`surveys.title` `metadata.training`|boolean|True if this is a training record (so should be excluded unleess analysing training data).
+`metadata.updated_by_id`|number|ID of the user who last updated the record.|`occurrences.updated_by_id` `metadata.updated_on`|date|Date and time the record was last updated.|`occurrences.updated_on` `metadata.website.id`|number|ID of the Indicia website registration on the warehouse.|`websites.id`